 Comparison of the 1859 model and the Tomahawk.

-The 1859 axe was lighter, had a shorter spike, but retained the flat cross-
+The 1859 axe was slightly heavier, had a shorter spike, but retained the flat cross-

 It retained the long shaft to give a total length of 24” (61 cm) -